FAQ: Consular services

 If you are worried about the situation of a person living abroad, contact the authorities of the person’s country of residence directly, as Finnish missions cannot arrange healthcare for persons who live abroad.
 It is also up to the person in question whether they seek care or treatment or not.
 The Ministry for Foreign Affairs or a Finnish mission does not act as mediators in such matters and cannot influence, for example, what kind of care a foreign state provides for residents of their country.

 The Ministry for Foreign Affairs or a mission cannot bring people to Finland.
-In principle, healthcare or institutional care is provided in Finland to persons who are covered by the Finnish social security(layout.types.url.description) (Opens New Window) and who give their consent to the care.
+In principle, healthcare or institutional care is provided in Finland to persons who are covered by the Finnish social security(Link to another website.)
+(Opens New Window) and who give their consent to the care.
 In some cases, referral to Finland may also require an assessment by the attending physician and an escort.